 When I decided to go vegan I didn’t know the difference between plant and animal proteins yet alone what an amino acid was.

-The bottom line is that although it’s drilled into us since birth that protein-rich meat is the main course and anything resembling a plant is simply a side dish, you can absolutely have a well-rounded plant-based diet that provides you with the protein you need.
+The bottom line is that although it’s drilled into us since birth that protein-rich meat is the main course and anything resembling a plant is simply a side dish, you can absolutely have a well-rounded plant-based diet that provides you with all the protein you need.

 You just have to know what you’re doing and, to do that, you have to know what's behind the whole protein story: amino acids.